 Jurors' Coronavirus Hardship Declarations

 We frequently work on cases that last two or more weeks.
 In those cases, many jurors will submit hardship declarations or request to postpone their service.
 Reasons for submitting hardship declaration are varied.
-Some prospective jurors might have a vacation planned, or, have financial restrictions, or have someone they care for during trial hours.
-Judges use their discretion when it comes to granting jurors’ hardship excusals.
+Some prospective jurors might have a vacation planned, have financial restrictions, or have someone they care for during trial hours.
+Judges use their discretion when it comes to granting jurors’ hardship excusals, but in California, they are guided by California Rules of Court.
 Because of concerns about exposure to coronavirus in the courthouse, many people are submitting coronavirus hardship declaration and some request alternatives to in-person jury service.

 Below are several quotes from prospective jurors who requested a coronavirus hardship for an in-person trial during the pandemic.
 Some of their reasons are typical, and others are very unique to the pandemic.
 For instance, other people’s mask wearing would present a hardship for this juror: